AllieUbisse/Analyse---Functions/README.md

 # Analyse---Functions
-## Welcome to the Analyse Functions projrct.
+## Welcome to the Analyse Functions project! get your hands dirty with Code.